natgo/wt-wiki-scraper/wikitext-transpiled/ground/SIDAM%2025.md

 In case any vehicles breach your defenses you do have access to a small amount of APDS rounds.
 These will shred light vehicles and can disable heavier ones with precise aim.
 The SIDAM 25's APDS can penetrate up to 81 mm of armour.
 Do keep in mind that the APDS is a tier 3 modification so you'll have to research it before having access to it.
 Use the APDS strictly for self-defense, as the low ammunition count and characteristics of the hull severely limit its offensive ability.
 You can negate the low APDS count by staying near a capture point for rapid resupply.
 If able, play around capture points to keep your ammunition supplied.

 In the anti-air sector, the SIDAM 25 does not have access to a radar, unlike other nations' counterparts at the battle rating.
 What you do have access to however is an optronic tracking system, which allows targets to be tracked, and provides one of the most most accurate lead indicators for any vehicle.
 This will allow you to predict flight paths of any enemy air vehicles you'll be facing.
-Another great thing about the optronic system is that it cannot be detected by radar warning receivers on enemy aircraft, making it much easier for you to target them and hopefully take them out with a quick barrage of you main gun.
-Speaking of which, the SIDAM's main armament consists of 4 x 25 mm guns, with a combined firepower of 2200 rounds per minute; more than enough to deal with most of the aircraft you'll face.
-You also have access to a two-plane stabilizer, which will furthermore aid you in firefights against both ground and air vehicles.
+Another great thing about the optronic system is that it cannot be detected by radar warning receivers on enemy aircraft, making it much easier for you to target them and hopefully take them out with a quick barrage of you main guns.
+Speaking of which, the SIDAM's main armament consists of 4 x 25 mm guns, with a combined firepower of 2200 rounds per minute; more than enough to deal with any aircraft foolish enough to fly directly at you.
+Even if they do not approach you directly or managed to surprise you, the turret can quickly snap in their direction to fire a lethal burst of APDS after them.
+Additionally, APDS can be used for stealthy assassinations of any long-range CAS, as long as you can actually spot them.
+You also have access to a two-plane stabilizer, which will furthermore aid you in firefights against both ground and air vehicles, as you don't really have to stay in one spot.

 === Pros and cons ===
 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in a bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->

 '''Pros:'''

+* Fastest turret traverse and incredibly quick gun elevation
-* Has an optronic tracking system allowing targets to be tracked and providing a lead indicator
+* Has an optronic tracking system allowing targets to be tracked and providing a better lead indicator than radar
-* Optronic system cannot be detected by RWR on enemy aircraft, making it much easier for you to target them
+* Optronic system cannot be detected by RWR on enemy aircraft, making it much easier for user to snipe them, particularly with APDS
 * 550 RPM on the 25 mm guns, a combined 2200 RPM
-* Two-axis stabilizer which is very stable
+* Two-axis stabilizer which works even when SIDAM is driving at its maximum speed
-* Incredibly quick turret traverse and gun elevation
-* APDS can penetrate 81 mm, plenty to defend against enemy vehicles (once it is unlocked)
+* APDS can penetrate 81 mm and is invisible, plenty to defend against enemy vehicles (once it is unlocked)

 '''Cons:'''

 * Thin armour, very susceptible to overpressure
 * Relatively poor zoom/magnification, harder to spot small targets at range (especially scout helicopters)
+* HE rounds have a rather short range before they self-destruct
 * APDS rounds are a tier 3 modification - until then, anti-armour work is not possible given the low penetration of the HE rounds
 * Can only carry 60 APDS rounds
 * Not very mobile compared to other tanks and SPAA at its rank, has a hard time scaling hills
-* No search radar - only optronic targeting, meaning you need to have a visible target to lock on, and a clear line-of-sight to track it
+* No search radar - only optronic targeting, meaning user needs to have a visible target to lock on, and a clear line-of-sight to track it
-* Can only lock-on to targets -20°/+20° in elevation

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the vehicle in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->